ramezian1/ramezian1.github.io/README.md

 Graduate Computer Science student and Software Developer with 4+ years of experience leveraging Python and Java to build innovative solutions.
 Proven ability to tackle complex challenges in web development, data structures, and object-oriented programming, consistently delivering efficient and high-quality code.

 Also an IT professional with 8+ years of experience in technical support, troubleshooting, and solution implementation.
 Combining technical expertise with a strong foundation in software development principles to create impactful results.
-See my coding projects in action on **[GitHub here!](https://github.com/ramezian1)** Or by clicking the links to the specified projects below.
+See my coding projects in action on **[GitHub Profile!](https://github.com/ramezian1)** Or by clicking the links to the specified repository projects below.

 ![icons8-resume-96](https://github.com/user-attachments/assets/2d0de8e5-7af6-4ef0-80c9-3532fafcaf48)
 **[Download Resume](https://github.com/user-attachments/files/19313334/Robert_Mezian_SDE-Resume.2025.pdf)**